MicrosoftDocs/power-platform/power-platform/guidance/expressroute/things-to-consider.md

 all Microsoft Power Platform services and Microsoft 365 services across the ExpressRoute circuit.

-The result of this is that enabling BGP communities<!--note from editor: What is "it" here? --><!--tayoshi: added context--> to route traffic for one service would lead to both<!--note from editor: "both" what? --> being routed across ExpressRoute.
+The result of this is that enabling BGP communities to route traffic for one service would lead to both being routed across ExpressRoute.
 This might or might not be desirable, but it can have unfavorable results.
 For example, if you've determined the network bandwidth needed for Microsoft Power Platform and sized the ExpressRoute connection accordingly, but then inadvertently also route all your Microsoft 365 traffic via ExpressRoute, this might saturate your network and cause performance challenges.

 ![Diagram showing that Microsoft peering doesn't allow you to keep specific services out of network traffic.](media/microsoft-365-power-platform-network.png)

 While enabling ExpressRoute for Microsoft peering will route all